XeRi-PL/XeRi-Coin/Readme.md

 - 👋 Hi, I’m @BiquCraft
-- 👀 I’m interested in
+- 👀 I’m interested in Crypto
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future
 - 📫 How to reach me ...
 :)